geralddoru-jpg/geralddoru-jpg/README.md

 ## 🧑‍💻 About Me

-Data analyst with 9+ years of experience in retail purchasing, inventory management, and supplier negotiation.
+Data Analyst with 9+ years of experience in retail purchasing, inventory management, and supplier negotiation.

-Currently completing a **Data Analyst certification at TripleTen (2026)**, deepening my skills in Python, SQL, and data visualization.
+Certified in Data Analytics by TripleTen, with hands-on experience in Python, SQL, data analysis, and data visualization.

-I bridge business knowledge with analytical tools to turn operational data into smarter decisions.
+I bridge business knowledge with analytical tools to transform operational data into actionable insights and support smarter, data-driven decisions.

 ---